-This article on unique candidate screening questions was originally published on June 2019.
-It has since been updated as of August 2021.
+This article on unique candidate screening questions was originally published in June 2019.
+It has since been updated as of August 2023.

 We know you’ve seen the plethora of blogs, whitepapers, articles, and ebooks full of advice about the best interview questions to ask when screening candidates.
 There are “how-to guides,” “dos and don’ts,” and “best practice” resources saturating the internet.
 Those resources can make the interview process seem simple, but in reality, even seasoned recruiters and HR pros sometimes struggle to screen candidates.

 While there’s no guaranteed formula to make interviewing totally effortless, you can always try new strategies and ask different pre-screening interview questions to fine-tune the process.
 Refining your recruiting candidate's interview screening questions — the initial questions used to quickly narrow down applicants — will help recruiters and hiring teams identify standout candidates much earlier in the interview process.

 The right candidate screening questions help recruiters identify strong applicants prior to a face-to-face interview with the hiring manager or team.
 This ensures that your hiring managers spend time and effort interviewing only the most qualified candidates.
 Hiring teams can also use these pre-screening interview questions to dig a little deeper and learn more about their candidates’ backgrounds, strengths, and accomplishments in initial interviews.Help your #recruiting team find top talent fast with these 10 #candidatescreening questions from @ClearCompany:

 Pre-screening interviews are conversations between recruiters and potential candidates that take place prior to official interviews.
 Recruiters ask general questions about the candidate’s experience, skills, qualifications, and goals, as well as talk to them about the role responsibilities and their salary expectations, to determine if they could be a good fit for the role.
 They might also conduct simple assignments or behavioral or skills assessments.